 So if you stream live content and want to keep attracting customers at a later date, make its recording available on-demand so that those who missed the live stream can still pay for it and watch it at their convenience.

-Depending upon the production, include conference highlights, the ten last minutes of a game, post-match interviews to promote more consumers to pay for this piece of content.
+Depending upon the production, include conference highlights, the ten last minutes of a game, post-match interviews to promote more consumers to pay for a single piece of content.

-3. It fulfills the increased demand for exclusive sports and esports
+3. PPV streaming fulfills the increased demand for exclusive sports and esports

 Besides UFC, consumers also prefer to watch other sporting events such as soccer, cricket, and mixed martial arts in real-time or as recordings for a fee.

 Such live sports obviously have a higher demand than a previously-released match or season.
-This will help you determine the most revenue-generating content, and price it right.
-Look at factors such as operating expenses and length of the video.
+This will help you determine the most revenue-generating content and price it right.
+Look at factors such as operating expenses and the length of the video.

 As people pay for each video, your costs are better controlled.
 You no longer have to worry about that superuser who streams 14 hours a day at 1080p.